1910-1919 Timeline of Allen County, Indiana

 1910 - postcard "Birdseye view from Electric Light Tower of Fort Wayne Indiana discussed March 23, 2017 on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

-1910 - Fort Wayne with might and main : Indiana's busiest, happiest city (1910) compiled and published by Ralph E. Avery Archive.org ebook.
+1910 - Fort Wayne with might and main : Indiana's busiest, happiest city (1910) compiled and published by Ralph E. Avery Archive.org has lots of photos.

 1910 - photo of downtown area around the Cathedral of the Immaculate Conception discussed January 13, 2018 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Private group on Facebook.

 1910, January 5 - Fort Wayne News newspaper story about Marion Black the first man to have a car in Fort Wayne, one of the first to have a low-wheel bicycle, wanted to build the

 First Aeroplane Here.
-From the original Great Memories and History of Fort Wayne, Indiana page on Facebook.
+From January 5, 2013 post on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 1910, January 13 - electron tube inventor Lee De Forest arranged the world’s first radio broadcast to the public in New York City.